syedaliazlan/AI-Blog-Posts/README.txt

 = How much does it cost to generate a post? =

 Costs vary based on the model you choose and post length.
-Using GPT-4o-mini, a typical 1000-word post costs approximately $0.01-0.03.
-DALL-E images add $0.04-0.08 per image.
+Using GPT-5 Mini (recommended), a typical 1000-word post costs approximately $0.01-0.03.
+GPT Image 1 images add $0.04-0.08 per image.

 = Can I schedule automatic posting? =